1. 3D & Motion Graphics

 Step 1

-Once again go to Element 3D Scene Setup and create a plane beneath the
+Once again go to Element 3D Scene Setup and create a plane beneath thetruck wheel in the view port.

 Step 2